 This alternative may be used for sampling, as a function, and for random number generation, but as of yet, there are no CDFs implemented for it.
+This is especially useful for log-linear negative binomial regressions.

 'n ~ neg_binomial_2_log(eta, phi)'